-Stormwater discharge from the site under normal circumstances is not anticipated.
-Stormwater arrangements will be such that the majority of stormwater flows will be captured and returned to the site where possible as specified in the Development Application.
+Stormwater from the catchment of the site discharges to a tributary of Belyando River, however stormwater arrangements will be such that the majority of stormwater flows will be captured and returned to the site where possible as specified in the Development Application.
 The stormwater detention basin at the site will be designed in accordance with the requirements to maximise the retention of stormwater and achieve required pollutant load reduction.